draphy/nooxy/README.md

 - Run `npx nooxy generate` after making CSS changes
 - Check that your CSS selectors are specific enough
 - Use `!important` for overriding Notion's styles
+- Ensure `customHeadCSS` is properly set in your config

 #### 3. JavaScript Not Working